How much will your SMSF cost you? What fees will you incur?

 3 – Bank Account

 Most bank accounts are free – for example NAB, ING or Macquarie – but some charge.

 Your accountant will probably charge you a fee to prepare your SMSF’s annual report.
 As will any financial adviser you engage for the actual investment of your super.

 5 – Software

-Any software your accountant uses – usually Class or BGL – tends to be included in their fee.
+Any software your accountant uses – usually Class or BGL – is usually included in their fee.
 If you do it yourself, you can pay for a BGL subscription or try a free version of Excel, McLowd or Wave.

 6 – Audit

 Every SMSF requires an audit of its annual return by an independent auditor registered with ASIC.
 Your accountant might cover this in their fee.

 Whenever your SMSF is in hybrid mode – ie in accumulation and retirement mode – you need an actuarial certificate.
 And that costs money.
 Your accountant might cover this in their fee.